MicrosoftDocs/Hololens/hololens/hololens2-enterprise-troubleshooting.md

 1. Verify that the Wi-Fi profile has right settings:
     - Configure the EAP type correctly.
 Common EAP types are EAP-TLS (13), EAP-TTLS (21) and PEAP (25).
     - Check the Wi-Fi SSID name, and see that it matches the HEX string.
     - Make sure that for EAP-TLS, TrustedRootCA contains the SHA-1 hash of server's trusted root CA certificate.
-On Windows PC the "certutil.exe -dump cert_file_name" command will show a certificate's SHA-1 hash string.
+On Windows PC the "certutil.exe -dump cert_file_name" command shows a certificate's SHA-1 hash string.
 2. Collect network packet capture on the Access Point or Controller or AAA server logs to find out where the EAP session fails.
     - If the EAP identity provided by HoloLens is unexpected, check whether the identity has been correctly provisioned through Wi-Fi profile or client certificate.
     - If the server rejects the HoloLens client certificate, check whether the required client certificate has been provisioned on the device.